Thoughtful Gifts for Gardeners, from Fun to Practical - updated for 2025

 How to Grow Vegetables and Herbs in a Shady Garden will help any gardener with a shady yard or just a shady corner.

-This ebook also includes lists of shade-tolerant vegetables and herbs as well as how to identify the best location for a garden, growing in containers, and boosting the sunlight in shady areas such as patios and apartment balconies.
+The Shady Garden ebook also includes lists of shade-tolerant vegetables and herbs as well as how to identify the best location for a garden, growing in containers, and boosting the sunlight in shady areas such as patios and apartment balconies.

 There's renewed interest in growing food at home these days.
 A backyard shaded by beautiful mature trees doesn't have to "stunt your growth."